rudolfgrauberger/prox-module-service/README.md

 # PTB Module Service
-The purpose of this service ("ptb-module-service") is to ....
+The purpose of this service is to provide information about study courses and modules, relevant for projects and topics inside the "Projekt- und Themenbörse (PTB)" of the TH Köln.

 ## Installation